typelevel/Laika/docs/05-extending-laika/06-adding-syntax-highlighters.md

 The key here is the third line.
 We define a region to parse with `delimitedBy("</style>")` which consumes text until it sees the specified end delimiter.
-[TODO - link to combinator page]
+See [Delimiters] for details.
 And we specify the syntax to switch to until we reach that delimiter, in this case the existing `CSSSyntax`

 The result (the `css` param) is of type `Seq[CodeSpan]`, containing the spans detected by the CSS highlighter.